mortelli/devportal/guides/rif-enveloping/integrate.md

 Another option is to use Enveloping through a Relay Provider.
 The latter wraps web3, and then all transactions and calls are made through the Relay Provider.
 If a Relay Client is not provided then the Relay Provider creates an instance.

+Here's a sample typescript snippet for deploying a Smart Wallet address as well as relaying a transaction through the use of the Relay Provider.

 ```typescript
     import { RelayProvider, resolveConfiguration } from "@rsksmart/enveloping";
     import Web3 from "web3";